Megu5ta/Portfolio/README.md

 # Portfolio
-Nothing to read here.
+There is nothing to read here.
 Just my "projects"